 A healthy Savings Account is tantamount to excellent credit

 1. Build up your savings account.
 If your goal is to improve credit scores, remember that having a healthy savings account is as important as having excellent credit.
 Money in the bank is tantamount to excellent credit and here is why.

 Credit issues arise from people unable to pay their credit obligations.
 Whether it’s job loss, medical emergency, long-term illness, major home or car repairs – life events happen.

 It may take 6 to 12 months or longer to recover from a loss of income.
 In the meantime, your credit obligations continue.
 Start building emergency savings.
 This should be separate from your college, retirement or investment savings.

 If you think you don’t have extra money to contribute to an emergency savings account, think again.
 Consider reviewing your monthly obligations to eliminate unnecessary expenditures.
 There are things you can live without like monthly subscriptions: cable, Sirius, Netflix, Hulu, Pandora, Birchbox, wine club…you get the picture.

 Perhaps less dining out, specialty coffees, beer or liquor.
 Cutting back is not for a lifetime.
 It could simply be for 12 months or until you build an emergency savings.
-Since the national savings account interest rate is 0.09 percent, it’s worth considering a high-interest savings account like the CIT Bank Savings Builder Account that earns 1.30 percent interest as long as you deposit $100 a month into the account.
+Since the national savings account interest rate is 0.08 percent, it’s worth considering a high-interest savings account to make the most of your money.

 The journey to excellent credit requires living on a budget